 Rapid deployment and iteration are at the core of Facebook’s culture, along with a risky fast-paced environment.
 Incoming engineers are welcomed with a six-week “boot camp,” to introduce them to the code, and customs, and culture.
 All-nighter “Hackathons” are also part of the events that aim to build teamwork among co-workers.

 Facebook has distinguished itself as a true innovator in company culture.
 Corporate Culture Pros has highlighted three important principles:

 - Culture really does matter and it requires conscious attention.
 Prior to opening a new office, Facebook sends a “landing team” to help with the establishing process.
 This team acts as a “culture carrier” and the team members stay in the new location for up to a year.

 - The environment is the culture.
-Facebook offices around the world are tailored to the country’s culture and to the employee’s culture too.
-The company allows employees to hang up ornaments, paint walls, stimulating a link between them and the organization and work space.
+Facebook offices around the world are tailored to the country’s culture and to the employees’ culture too.
+The company allows employees to hang up ornaments and paint walls, stimulating a link between them and the organization and work space.

 - Horizontal structure translates into more collaboration.
-A flat hierarchy might not work for every culture but open spaces and meeting rooms encourage communication, team work which takes away the emphasis on titles.
-For Facebook this has translated into higher productivity by facilitating the free-flow of ideas.
+A flat hierarchy might not work for every culture but open spaces and meeting rooms encourage communication and team work, which takes away the emphasis on titles.
+For Facebook, this has translated into higher productivity by facilitating the free-flow of ideas.

-Many companies could learn from these type of innovative organizational culture and the impact some of the actions taken by organizations like Facebook can have in the bottom line.
+Many companies could learn from these types of innovative organizational culture and the impact some of the actions taken by organizations like Facebook can have in the end.
 Having the most talented employees on board is just one step of the process; retaining them and enhancing productivity is far more important and crucial for achieving success.